The effects of cancer treatment on the skin

 It is important to know that a skin rash is an expected and common side effect of treatment and is not considered an allergy or allergic reaction.
 It is possible for people to develop allergies to treatment drugs, so if you develop a sudden rash, you should contact your cancer care team for advice.
 This includes symptoms of a rash, regardless of whether the rash is visible or not.

-It is common to find skin rashes on the scalp, face, neck, chest, and upper back.
+It is also common to find these skin rashes on your scalp, face, neck, chest, and upper back.
 In spite of this, skin rashes may develop at any point during your cancer treatment and anywhere on your body, but are typically more prevalent within a few weeks of your treatment and usually improve after the treatment is completed.

-There is a possibility that you will experience dry, rough, itchy, or red skin, along with peeling, cracks, sores, or rashes.
+It is possible for chemotherapy to make the skin more sensitive to sunlight, increasing the risk of getting sunburned.
+Exposure to sunlight can also further weaken the immune system, which has already been compromised by cancer treatment.
+There is also a possibility that you will experience dry, rough, itchy, or red skin, along with peeling, cracks, sores, or rashes.
 (Known as chemo rash)

 This may cause graft versus host disease, which can cause skin problems such as a rash, blisters, or thickening of the skin.